boxwise/boxtribute/back/README.md

 ## GraphQL API

 The back-end exposes the GraphQL API in two variants.
-1. The full API is consumed by our front-end at the `/graphql` endpoint (when deployed, it receives the `v2/` prefix since the same base URL as dropapp is used).
+1. The full API is consumed by our front-end at the `/graphql` endpoint (deployed to e.g. `v2-staging` subdomain).
 1. The 'query-only' API is used by our partners at `/` (for data retrieval; it is deployed on the `api*` subdomains).

 ### Schema documentation

 For building a static web documentation of the schema, see [this directory](../docs/graphql-api).

+For the production schema, documentation can be found online at `api.boxtribute.org/docs`.

 ### Playground